hydrosquall/tiingo-python/README.rst

 Tiingo is a financial data platform that makes high quality financial tools available to all.
 Tiingo has a REST and Real-Time Data API, which this library helps you to access.
 Presently, the API includes support for the following endpoints:

 * Stock Market Ticker Closing Prices + Metadata.
 Data includes full distribution details and is validated using a proprietary EOD Price Engine.
-* (Coming Soon): Curated news from top financial news sources + curated blogs.
-Stories are tagged by Tiingo's algorithms.
+* Curated news from top financial news sources + blogs.
+Stories are tagged with topic tags and relevant stock tickers by Tiingo's algorithms.

 Usage